VaLeXaR/wp-multilang/readme.txt

 + changed plugin text domain to 'wp-multilang'
 + change plugin structure
 + add 'any' post type to filter posts by lang
 - remove uk localization from plugin.
-It available from wordpress.org
+It available on wordpress.org
 * fix switching language in customizer
 * fix display date and time formats on settings page
 * fix compatibility with latest version of Gutenberg